TylerJDev/my-portfolio/content/blog/when-role-button-is-not-enough.md

 In a good majority of cases where I see elements which have role=”button”, **two out of three** criteria are met, being `role=”button”` and a `tabindex`.
 Though they often fall short of having an actual keydown event attached.

 There are also cases where the element which has the role is a natively tabbable element, like an anchor element  `<a>` (if a valid href is attached).
-In this case, using the “enter” key does work properly, yet you can’t activate an anchor element with the space key, whereas with a `<button>` element, "space" would trigger it as well as "enter".
+In this case, using the “enter” key does work, yet you can’t activate an anchor element with the space key, whereas with a `<button>` element, both "space" and "enter" would trigger it.

 ## How to make it fully accessible

 Making an accessible button when a native button cannot be used is pretty simple.
-This is how in steps.
+This is how:

 ### Step 1: Add the role